Families of relatively exact Lagrangians, free loop spaces and generalised homology: Index bundles and their orientations

 \subsection{Orientations}

-Our goal in this section will be to establish the following two propositions, the first of which is clear from Corollary \ref{Trivial Orientability}.
-These will be used later to find conditions under which the tangent bundles to the moduli spaces constructed in Sections \ref{Moduli Subsection} and \ref{Other Moduli Subsection} are $R$-orientable for various ring spectra $R$. \begin{PP} A stable trivialisation of $(E, F)$ induces a stable trivialisation of $\Ind(E, F)$, and hence an $R$-orientation for any ring spectrum $R$, compatibly with direct sums and pullbacks. \end{PP} \begin{proof} By Corollary \ref{Trivial Orientability}, it suffices to prove the result for $(E, F) = (\C^n, \R^n)$.
+If $(E, F)$ is a virtual bundle pair over $(D^2, \partial D^2) \times Y$ for some (possibly non-compact) space $Y$, for any map from a finite CW complex $X$ to $Y$, $\Ind(E, F)|_X$ is well-defined, and furthermore this is compatible with restriction. \begin{DD} An \emph{$R$-orientation} on $\Ind(E, F)$ is a choice of $R$-orientation on $\Ind(E, F)|_X$ for all $X$, compatible with restriction.
+We say $\Ind(E, F)$ is \emph{$R$-orientable} if such a choice exists. \end{DD} Our goal in this section will be to establish the following two propositions.
+These will be used later to find conditions under which the tangent bundles to the moduli spaces constructed in Sections \ref{Moduli Subsection} and \ref{Other Moduli Subsection} are $R$-orientable for various ring spectra $R$. \begin{PP} A stable trivialisation of $(E, F)$ induces a stable trivialisation of $\Ind(E, F)$, and hence an $R$-orientation for any ring spectrum $R$, compatibly with direct sums and pullbacks. \end{PP} \begin{proof} We write $(\C^k, \R^k)_X$ for the bundle pair $(\C^k_{D^2 \times X}, \R^k_{\partial D^2 \times X})$.
+By Corollary \ref{ind is stable}, it suffices to prove the result for $(E, F) = (\C^n, \R^n)_X$.
 Over every point $x$ in the base $X$, we pick the standard Cauchy-Riemann operator